Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

-As our final configuration, to further showcase the consistency and suitability of the model for compressible regimes we consider the case of a circular liquid column interacting with a planar shock-wave.
-The case consists of a 2-D domain of size $L_x\times L_y$, here resolved with $800\times800$ grid-points, divided into subdomains via a shock positioned at $x_s$.
-On the right hand side of the shock the pre-shock state $(\rho_1,T_1,u_{x,1})$ is set to that of a saturated vapor at $T_r=0.9$, following \citep{reyhanian2020thermokinetic}.
-The post-shock state, to the left of the shock, $(\rho_2,T_2,u_{x,2})$ is derived using the Rankine-Hugoniot conditions.
-Furthermore, a saturated liquid column at $T_r=0.9$ of radius $R$, here resolved with $65$ grid-points, is placed at $(x_c,y_c)$ in the pre-shock domain.
-Times are non-dimensionalized using the characteristic time $t_0 = \frac{2R_0 \varsigma^v}{u_s \varsigma^l}\sqrt{\frac{\rho^l}{\rho^v}}$ where $u_s$ is the shock speed, $\rho^{v,l}$ are the vapor/liquid densities and $\varsigma^{v,l}$ are the saturated vapor/liquid speed of sound.
-The shock speed is defined via the shock Mach number ${\rm Ma_s}$ as $u_s = {\rm Ma}_s \varsigma^{v}$.\\ To further stabilize simulations especially near sharp fronts, we use a non-linear numerical viscosity scheme as devised in \citep{cook2004high,fiorina2005artificial}.
-This consists in adding a numerical contribution to dissipation coefficients as,
+In our final application, we showcase the suitability of the model for compressible regimes, by considering the case of a circular liquid column interacting with a planar shock-wave.
+The case consists of a two-dimensional domain of size $L_x\times L_y$, here resolved with $800\times800$ grid points, divided into subdomains via a shock positioned at $x_s$.
+On the right-hand side of the shock front, the pre-shock state $(\rho_1,T_1,u_{x,1})$ is set to that of a saturated vapour at $T_r=0.9$, following \citep{reyhanian2020thermokinetic}.
+The post-shock state to the left of the shock front, $(\rho_2,T_2,u_{x,2})$, is derived using the Rankine--Hugoniot conditions.
+Furthermore, a saturated liquid column of radius $R$ at $T_r=0.9$, resolved with $65$ grid points, is placed at $(x_c,y_c)$ in the pre-shock domain.
+Times are non-dimensionalized by the characteristic scale $t_0 = \frac{2R_0 c_s^v}{u_s c_s^l}\sqrt{\frac{\rho^l}{\rho^v}}$ where $u_s$ is the shock speed, $\rho^{l,v}$ are the liquid--vapour densities, and $c_s^{l,v}$ are the saturated liquid--vapour speeds of sound.
+The shock speed is defined via the shock Mach number ${\rm Ma_s}$ as $u_s = {\rm Ma}_s c_s^{v}$.\\ To further stabilize simulations, especially near sharp fronts, we use a non-linear numerical-viscosity scheme as devised in \citet{cook2004high,fiorina2005artificial}.
+This amounts to adding a numerical contribution to the transport coefficients as follows